castle-xyz/sync.lua/docs/reference.md

 ## Relevance

 *Relevance* is a feature that lets a *sync.lua* server only send updates about some entities to a particular client rather than about all of them.
 This can significantly improve performance.
 For example, in a world-exploration game where players walk around exploring a world with trees, it may be that there are close to 2000 trees but only 10 of them are visible to each player at a time.
-This would reduce bandwidth usage and cpu usage for serialization (converting entity data to synchronization messages) by about 200x.
+Marking only visible trees as relevant would reduce bandwidth usage and cpu usage for serialization (converting entity data to synchronization messages) by about 200x.

 ### `Type.getRelevants(controller)`